 48mPn=1,3,5…∞Amax,nnπ44mPn=1,3,5…∞Amax,nnπ2=12*n=1,3,5…∞Amax,nnπ4n=1,3,5…∞Amax,nnπ2

 Additionally, these results are limited to midspan responses.
 Amplification factors at other locations can be computed in a similar manner, using equations for displacement or stress at other locations.
-This derivation considers only a simply supported beam and a point load, but the results are still representative of the phenomenon occurring in real structures because the following conditions remain true:
+This derivation considers only a simply supported beam and a point load, but the results are still representative of the phenomenon occurring in real structures as long as the following conditions remain true:

 The vibration of a bridge takes a shape that can be described by a shape function that is a summation of sines.